 Soccer is a great way to build endurance and stay fit, all while enjoying being a part of a team.
 But it does involve quick start-and-stop motions and physical contact.
 This can lead to injury.
 The risk should not keep you from playing, though.
 Soccer players just need to be aware of the risks and know what steps they can take to play as safely as they can.

-To avoid unnecessary risk, always check the condition of the field before you play.
+To lower this risk, always check the playing field before a game or practice.
 Do not play on fields that are uneven or have holes or rocks on them.
-Also, proper footwear and appropriate strength and balance training are the key to prevention.
+Also, the right shoes and strength and balance training are the key to preventing sprains.

 Muscle strains can be caused by:

-The majority of soccer-related fractures are also in the lower extremities.
-Fractures often occur as a result of contact, so wearing protective gear like shin guards is important.
+Most soccer-related fractures are in the lower extremities.
+Fractures often happen as a result of contact, so wearing protective gear like shin guards is a must.